dbrgn/sekursranko/README.md

 An efficient and memory-safe Threema Safe server implementation written in Rust.

+This is a private project, not developed nor endorsed by Threema GmbH.

+## Status

 Work in progress, the functionality is mostly implemented, but some cases still need to be handled.

-This is a private project, not developed nor endorsed by Threema GmbH.
+Currently, the server needs to be manually compiled, but in the future binary builds will be provided.

+- [x] Request config
+- [ ] Settings configurable by user
+- [x] Download backups
+- [x] Upload backups
+- [ ] Delete backups
+- [ ] Throttling
+- [ ] Automatic cleanup of expired backups

 ## Building